yunuskorkmaz/docs.tr-tr/docs/standard/data/xml/xml-schema-xsd-validation-with-xmlschemacollection.md

 }
 ```

- Doğrulanacak HeadCount.xml, girdi dosyasının içeriği aşağıda açıklanmaktadır.
+ Aşağıda, doğrulama için HeadCount. xml giriş dosyasının içeriği özetlenmektedir.

 ```xml
 <!--Load HeadCount.xsd in SchemaCollection for Validation-->